My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 which my favorites are those that are based on the

 ancient Greek designs or exact copies.
-Laura from
+This is one

 of the few jewelry stores that is